 The onboard effects utilize Yamaha’s VCM technology and go deeper than many other arranger keyboards.
 Effects include reverbs, chorus, master EQ, part EQ, and more.
 To give an idea of how deep the effects go, there are 59 reverb presets plus 30 user settings.
 All other effects are similar in scale, so there’s no shortage of tweaking fun to be had.

-While we love the Yamaha Genos, and it’s a better arranger keyboard than the PSR-975 (and possibly the Korg Pa900), we couldn’t place it higher on our list.
-The reason is that the increase in quality doesn’t justify the increase in price.
+While we love the Yamaha Genos, and it’s a better arranger keyboard than its number four placement suggests.
+It doesn’t place higher because the increase in quality doesn’t justify the increase in price.

 The best arranger keyboard under $1000

 Yes, it’s another Korg on our list!
-As you might guess, the Korg Pa300 is a little brother to the Pa900.
+As you might guess, the Pa300 is a little brother to the Pa1000.
 It shares some key features and comes at around half the cost.
 It has 61 velocity-sensitive keys (no aftertouch this time).

-The main thing it shares with its big brother (Pa900) is the RX (Real eXperience) sound engine that generates some truly astonishing sounds.
 In this model, the guitars stand out as do the EDM based voices.
-There are over 950 sounds overall, and a 3-band EQ for each track so you can shape the sound as you like.
+Overall, there are over 950 sounds and a 3-band EQ for each track so you can shape the sound as you like.

 Accompaniment styles are plenty here, with over 310 presets (with variations), and 8- to 1,040 style locations for user banks or favorites.
 One of the most impressive things about the Pa300, considering its low price, is that the onboard player can read lyrics and chords from MP3, MIDI, and KAR file types.
 It can then display the music as beautifully clear notation.
 This feature makes filling your songbook with performance-ready styles/songs a breeze.